8333 0885 Book Appointment

 Relief for Severe Wisdom Tooth Pain

-Supermarket’s variety painkillers can assist with mild, short-term pain.
+Supermarket variety painkillers can assist with mild, short-term pain.
 However, removal may be necessary to prevent any ongoing pain or future problems, such as gum infection, cysts or overcrowding.
 For simple cases, numbing the gums with a local anaesthetic is all that is necessary before removing wisdom teeth.
+For deeper or more complex removals, a surgical procedure by oral and maxillofacial surgeons may be needed.

-Kensington Dental For All Wisdom Teeth Treatment
+Dentists For Wisdom Teeth Treatment

 Our family dental clinic at Kensington Dental Care provides a caring environment and a comfortable experience so the next visit won’t be a worry.
-If you want to find out about wisdom tooth infection, about the healing process after getting wisdom teeth removed, or any other dental information, call us.
-If you need information about tooth decay, severe pain, wisdom tooth removal, pain management, bleeding gums, or wisdom teeth removal treatment, contact us to book an appointment today.
+If you want to find out about wisdom tooth infection or about the healing process after getting wisdom teeth removed, please get in touch.

 Other Services